Jimmy Connors: 1989

-1990-1991
+1990–1991

-Connors' career seemed to be at an end in 1990, when he played only three tournament matches and lost all three, dropping to No. 936 in the world rankings.
+Connors's career seemed to be at an end in 1990, when he played only three tournament matches and lost all three, dropping to No. 936 in the world rankings.
 However, after surgery on his deteriorating left wrist, he came back to play 14 tournaments in 1991.
 An ailing back forced him to retire from a five-sets match in the third round of the French Open against Michael Chang, the 1989 champion.
 Connors walked off the court, after hitting a service-return winner against Chang on the first point of the fifth set, having just levelled the match by winning the fourth.

 Connors recuperated and made an improbable run to the 1991 US Open semifinals which he later said were "the best 11 days of my tennis career".
 In the first round, Connors was two sets and 3–0 down against Patrick McEnroe before winning in five sets.
 He then had straight sets wins over Michiel Schapers and 10th seed Karel Novacek.
 In the fourth round, on his 39th birthday, he defeated 24-year-old Aaron Krickstein in five sets, in 4 hours and 41 minutes, coming back from a 2–5 deficit in the final set.
 Connors then defeated Paul Haarhuis in the quarterfinals in four sets after Haarhuis had served for a two sets to love lead.
 He lost to Jim Courier in the semifinals, in straight sets.
 22 years later, ESPN aired a documentary commemorating Connors's run.